Are you looking for some awesome Big Island waterfall hikes? These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

 While the hike to the falls is a very short distance (.3 miles), it’s how you get there that makes the hike take so long.

-Reaching the series of falls takes about an hour and involves stepping from one slippery rock to the next down in a streambed most of the way.
+Reaching the series of falls takes about an hour and involves stepping from one slippery rock to the next down a streambed most of the way.
 Even experienced hikers are known to get a little wet from slipping.

 Some visitors enjoy swimming and cliff jumping into the deep pool that you’ll find there.
 If you’re planning to do this hike, be advised that flash floods can come out of nowhere, so use careful discretion.